That dollar amount reflects an 8.9% gain from $25 billion four years earlier in 2019.

 Arizona’s Top 10 Exports

-The following export products represent the highest dollar value in Arizona global shipments during 2019.
+The following export products represent the highest dollar value in Arizona global shipments during 2022.
 Also shown is the percentage share each export category represents in terms of overall exports from Arizona.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-- Copper ores, concentrates: $1.6 billion (6.6%)
+- Copper ores, concentrates: $1.74 billion (6.4%)

-- Bombs, mines: $928 million (3.8%)
+- Bombs, mines: $446.4 million (1.6%)

 More Key Facts about Arizona’s International Trade

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.